How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 While crossing the Madara River Bridge, I saw the ruined suspension bridge.
 Some hikers said they could drive on Dalu Forest Road and start the hike to Mt.
 Dabajian right here many years ago before the bridge was distorted.

 There is a slope passing next to the collapsed bridge.
-From here, it's a 4.1 km fun hike to Jiujiu Hut, and this took me 4 hours to finish the climbing.
+From here, it's a 4.1 km fun hike to Jiujiu Cabin, and this took me 4 hours to finish the climbing.

 The trail terrain is no longer flat and friendly.
 We had to walk on sections of rocks or intertwined tree roots.
 It will be slippery if it rains.